Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: System Model

-Even though IB principle defines a specific form of distortion and rate , and can be the guidance of the optimal features, the traditional IB form Eq. (\ref{IB-2}) is designed for supervised learning, and thus cannot be applied in JSCC directly.
-Moreover, the value of $\beta $ is crucial to the performance, and thus the value of $\beta $ needs to be properly optimized.
-To solve these problems, we first propose a new form of IB objective which is mathematically tractable and differentiable in the JSCC system.
-Then, we further propose an adaptive IB algorithm to adjust the value of $\beta $ according to the distortion during training.
+Even though the IB principle provides a new form of mutual information distortion, and can be used to guide the generation of the optimal features, the IB form in (\ref{IB-2}) is designed for supervised learning, and a label variable $\boldsymbol{t}$ is needed.
+Therefore, (\ref{IB-2}) cannot be applied to JSCC for image transmission directly, since image transmission is an unsupervised task.
+Moreover, the value of hyperparameter $\beta$ in (\ref{IB-2}) needs to be carefully designed to balance prediction and compression.
+To solve these problems, we propose a new form of the IB objective that can minimize both the distortion and transmission rate for image transmission JSCC.
+We derive a tractable and differentiable lower bound on the proposed objective and use the bound as the loss function of AIB-JSCC for image transmission.
+An adaptive algorithm is also designed to dynamically adjust the hyperparameter $\beta$, so as to balance the compression and reconstruction quality.